Azure-Samples/ms-identity-msal-java-samples/1. Server-Side Scenarios/msal-client-credential-secret-high-availability/README.md

 | `SECRET` | The secret configured for the client through the Azure Portal or via the Azure CLI.
 Make sure to use the client secret **value** and not the ID. |

 >**Note**
->If you do not have an application register, refer to [Quickstart: Register an application with the Microsoft identity platform](https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app).
+>If you do not have an application registered, refer to [Quickstart: Register an application with the Microsoft identity platform](https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app).

 To run the sample, navigate to the folder after cloning the repository: